 Some holidaymakers opt to pay in their home currency because it’s more familiar and they know exactly how much they’ll be charged in GBP.

 But if you choose to make foreign payments in GBP, the merchant is allowed to set its own exchange rate to convert the amount you’re spending into GBP.
-It may also add extra conversion fees on top of this.
+They may also add extra conversion fees on top of this.

 If DCC is applied, you'll typically be charged around 6 per cent on each transaction.
 But it can often be more than this.1